Absorption of scalars by extremal black holes in string theory: Charged black holes in supergravity

-The field content of the Weyl multiplet is given by the vielbein $e_\mu^{~a},$ the gravitino $\psi_\mu,$ the vector boson $V_\mu$ associated with the gauging of $SU(2)$ $R$-symmetry, the gauge field of dilatational symmetry $b_\mu$ (when reducing to Poincar\'e supergravity, these two gauge fields are gauged way), and three auxiliary fields: the anti-symmetric tensor $v_{ab}$, the fermion $\chi$, and the scalar $D$.
+The field content of the Weyl multiplet is given by the vielbein $e_\mu^{~m},$ the gravitini $\psi_\mu,$ the vector boson $V_\mu$ associated with the gauging of $SU(2)$ $R$-symmetry, the gauge field of dilatational symmetry $b_\mu$ (when reducing to Poincar\'e supergravity, these two gauge fields are gauged way), and three auxiliary fields: the antisymmetric tensor $v_{mn}$, the fermion $\chi$, and the scalar $D$.
 Each vector multiplet consists of the gauge field $A_\mu^I$, the scalar $M^I$, the gaugino $\Omega^I$, and a scalar $Y^{I}$, which will also be gauged away.
-The functions defining the scalar manifold are \be {\cal N}=\frac{1}{6} c_{IJK} M^I M^J M^K~,\quad {\cal N}_I=\partial_I {\cal N}=\frac{1}{2} c_{IJK} M^J M^K~,\quad {\cal N}_{IJ}=c_{IJK} M^K~, \ee where $I,J,K= 1, \ldots, n_V$.
+The functions defining the scalar manifold are the prepotential $\cal M$, characterized by the numbers $c_{IJK}$, and its derivatives: \be {\cal M}=\frac{1}{6} c_{IJK} M^I M^J M^K~,\quad {\cal M}_I=\partial_I {\cal M}=\frac{1}{2} c_{IJK} M^J M^K~,\quad {\cal M}_{IJ}=c_{IJK} M^K~, \ee where $I,J,K= 1, \ldots, n_V$.